MabezDev/MabezWatchOS/README.md

 ## Weather Data
   - Receive and break up the serial data into Day, Temperature and Forecast.
-  - provides a time that the data was received so we know if the data is accurate or not.
+  - Provides a time that the data was received so we know if the data is accurate or not.

 ## Date/Time
   - Provides a nice Interface to see the time, like a classic clock face and a digital clock